carlos-molina/LeyAlgomata/README.md

 Some people call it **Algorithmic Governance**.
 I prefer to call it **Lex Algomata** or (**Ley Algomata**) because this term highlights two distinctive features of this emerging technology, namely, automation and risk, as explained in 1 and 2, below.

-In brief, the Lex Algomata, is expected to automate most of the judicial procedures that are currently executed by humans (e.g., lawyers) to enforce the law.
+In brief, the Lex Algomata, has the potencial to automate most of the judicial procedures that are currently executed by humans (e.g., lawyers and judges) and mainly manually (i.e with little or not automation) to enforce the law.

+## Why do I call it Lex Algomata?
 1. Ley algomata: in my serious and direct definition _algo_ stands for **algorithm** and _mata_ stands for **automa**.
 This suggests the use of